jrzabott/1st_MERN_with_BootStrap_TodoApp/README.md

-Hi, my future self and other eventual lost readers :-) This is my first attempt to do an MERN App, and it seems like it as just OK.
+Hi, my future self and other eventual lost readers :-) This is my first attempt to do an MERN App, and it seems like it was just OK.
 I need to get more courage to tackle something more complex and hard to get.
-I've come from an SQL Limited Mindset and I should study MongoDB more and moder development.
+Ie come from an SQL Limited Mindset and I should study MongoDB more and moder development.
 No matter what I came here and did it.
+Plus validation practices and JWT.

 Any comments, suggestoins, support and mentoring are more than appreciated.